 This new design specification is coming into effect over the coming months.
 In early April, developers can begin uploading new icons to the Google Play Console.
 By May 1st, old icons that don’t meet the standard will not be accepted.

 On June 24th, new icons must be added, or Google will automatically convert original icons to a “legacy mode.”
-This will place your existing icon of any shape into a white squircle.
+This will place your existing icon of any shape into a white rounded square.

 Google notes that “this does not affect your APK launcher icons for Android.”
 It’s intended for the Play Store on Android and Chrome OS, with no changes on Auto, TV, and Wear platforms.
 Google has posted guidance and resources for developers updating their app icons with respect to attributes, sizing, shadows, corner radius, and badges.